MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantSyncClientRestriction.md

 The **Set-SPOTenantSyncClientRestriction** cmdlet applies both to existing Microsoft OneDrive for Business sync client (Groove.exe) and the Microsoft OneDrive for Business Next Generation Sync Client (OneDrive.exe).
 OneDrive.exe is the new sync client that will sync both consumer and business accounts.

+> [!IMPORTANT]
-**IMPORTANT**: The new OneDrive for Business Next Generation Sync Client lets you connect and sync files from your OneDrive for Business.
+> The new OneDrive for Business Next Generation Sync Client lets you connect and sync files from your OneDrive for Business.
 You can add a work or school account to the new OneDrive for Business sync client and sync all your files in OneDrive to your computer.
 For more information, see [Improve your OneDrive sync experience](https://go.microsoft.com/fwlink/p/?LinkId=717436).

 When the feature is enabled the following will occur: